LeoAdamek/call-shibe/Readme.rst

 Call Shibe is a simple, but effective cloud-based telephone conferencing system.
 Aimed at businesses with close relationships with their clients, it has a number of features to help keep conferences effective.

+Call Shibe is provided as a stand-alone API, which can be mounted or integrated into another application.

 Features Included:
 ^^^^^^^^^^^^^^^^^^